jack-norrie/dotfiles/README.md

 ### Basic Terminal Utilities
 * neofetch - retrieves system information.
 * tree - visualisation of a directory.
+* fzf - fuzzy finding - use the github insall for newest version.

 ### Version Control - Git
 I use git for version control.
 With git installed you can clone this repository and follow the steps in the previous main heading regarding getting software configs.